kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	Any solution that handles reservations differently will have to be very careful about race conditions.
 	<<[/UNRESOLVED]>>
 }

-// SchedulingStatus contains information that is relevant while
-// a Pod with delayed allocation is being scheduled. type SchedulingStatus struct {
-	// When allocation is delayed, the scheduler must set
-	// the node for which it wants the resource to be allocated
-	// before the driver proceeds with allocation.
-	//
-	// This field may only be set by a scheduler, but not get
-	// overwritten.
-It will get reset by the driver when allocation
-	// succeeds or fails.
-This ensures that different schedulers
-	// that handle different Pods do not accidentally trigger
-	// allocation for different nodes.
-	//
-	// For immediate allocation, the scheduler will not set
-	// this field.
-The resource driver controller may
-	// set it to trigger allocation on a specific node if the
-	// resources are local to nodes.
-	//
-	// List/watch requests for ResourceClaims can filter on this field
-	// using a "status.scheduling.scheduler.selectedNode=NAME"
-	// fieldSelector.
-	SelectedNode string

-	// SelectedUser may be set by the scheduler together with SelectedNode
-	// to the Pod that it is scheduling.
-The resource driver then may set
-	// both the Allocation and the ReservedFor field when it is done with
-	// a successful allocation.
-	//
-	// This is an optional optimization that saves one API server call
-	// and one pod scheduling attempt in the scheduler because the resource
-	// will be ready for use by the Pod the next time that the scheduler
-	// tries to schedule it.
-	SelectedUser *metav1.OwnerReference
-}

 // AllocationResult contains attributed of an allocated resource.